Qnnie/AnimeTierList/README.md

 About
 ------------------------------
-Just a fun little project that converts your MAL list to a tier list.
+Just a fun little project that converts your MAL and or AniList to a tier list.
 Feel free to improve any aspect and send in a pull request <3

 Tips